therealmgc/dns-image-hosting/README.md

 This repository provideis a fully functional environment for testing image uploads and downloads to and from a DNS server.

-The same can be done with any "small" binary file.
+The same can be done with any binary file.

 ## Disclaimer